MicrosoftDocs/learn/learn-pr/azure/network-fundamentals-2/includes/3-authentication-authorization.md

 ### Kerberos

 Kerberos is an authentication protocol used across different operating systems.
 Windows uses Kerberos as its default authentication protocol.
-Linux and Mac OS can also use Kerberos.
+Linux and Mac OSs can also use Kerberos.

 ![Kerberos process](../media/3-kerberos.svg)